elite-gamez/florrr/README.md

 ## Credit
 Everything here are created by Furaken and Opfer.
-Smaller contributors are already given credits in specify scripts.
+Smaller contributors are already given credits in specific scripts.